tyeatts75/Data310/mond3.md

 (4) How would you assess the accuracy of each model?

-- The accuracy for the
+- The accuracy for the iris dataset was either really impressive, or not accurate.
+The loss remained the same at each epoch at an extremely low figure.
+I assume the loss is either so small that the small change in cannot be noticed, or there is some sort of issue within the model that needs to be addressed.

 - The accuracy for the model of the traffic volume dataset is abysmal, with a massive loss of 3525196.5 by the 10th and final epoch.